 Noriega.
 Check.
 De Anda.
 Check.
 Mexico scored their first two.
 EY Lee.
 Check.
 DG Lee.
 Check.
 Korea scored their first two as well.
 It was suddenly tied at two penalties a piece, with Luis Sosa Cisneros coming up to the spot.
-His quick attempt to down the middle was immediately batted away by Suwon goalkeeper Lee Woon-jae.
+His quick attempt down the middle was immediately batted away by Suwon goalkeeper Lee Woon-jae.
 Choi Sung-yong then put a conservative shot past Adrian Martinez to put Korea ahead 3-2 in the shootout.
 Ignacio Hierro was next to feel the weight of an entire country’s continental hopes on his shoulders.
 Blasting his shot from the left foot, Hierro had his attempt blocked down the middle.
 Once again, Lee Woon-jae’s heroics would prove to save Korea in their quest for Gold Cup glory.
 Future Tottenham defender Lee Young-pyo put in a high shot to his right that met the crossbar and dropped down past the goal line to put Korea into the semifinals.
 (Rare footage of the shootout can be found here.)

 Korea’s Other Fourth Place Finish in 2002

-Korea would later fall undone by Costa Rica 3-1 to lose their chance of winning their first continental tournament since the 1960 Asian Cup.
+Korea would later fall undone by Costa Rica 3-1 to lose their chance of winning their first continental tournament since the 1986 Asian Games.
 Korea faced off against Canada in the third place match, only to lose that match as well by a scoreline of 2-1.
 An own goal by Kim Do-hoon in the 34th minute and a goal by Canada a minute later would prove to be Korea’s tournament pitfall to 4th place.
 On the positive side, Korea had greatly exceeded expectations by placing in a tournament as invitees with a mostly second-string lineup.
 Amazingly, Korea had found a way to finish 4th place in the Gold Cup without winning a match—the Mexico match was recorded as a tie in the FIFA record books.
 Unbeknownst to Dutch manager Guus Huddink, this wouldn’t be the only instance that he would take Korea to a 4th place finish in an international tournament that year.